lklok66/ice/sl/README.txt

 support the method AppDomain.CurrentDomain.GetAssemblies(), which means that user exceptions and objects received by value must reside in the same assembly as the Ice for Silverlight run time.
-If Ice cannot find the type, it raises an Ice.UnmarshalOutOfBoundsException.
+If Ice cannot find the type, it raises an Ice.UnmarshalOutOfBoundsException for user exceptions and Ice.NoObjectFactoryException for object by value.

 The easiest way to ensure that Ice can find the relevant types is to merge the IceSL.dll assembly with your application code assembly,